jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 --discard-untrimmed A1_S218_L001_R1_001.fastq.gz A1_S218_L001_R2_001.fastq.gz
 ```

-From the MiSeq sequences trim COI and 18S primers from all fastq files.
+Trim COI and 18S primers from multiple fastq files.

 Before running BASH script conda environment has to be loaded for cutadat: conda activate cutadaptenv